 If you live in America, chances are that you've heard about the famous Pillsbury Bake-Off Contest.
 But have you thought about entering to win it?
 If not, you might want to reconsider.
 The Bake-Off Contest has been giving away huge prizes to home cooks across America for more than 70 years!
 Here's what you need to know to enter.

 The Pillsbury Bake-Off is a long-running recipe contest that allows amateur cooks across America to submit their favorite kitchen creations for the chance to win big prizes.
 The contest, which has run since 1949, showcases Pillsbury products by challenging cooks to create highly original recipes containing ingredients from a pre-specified list.

-The Bake-Off contest was originally conceived as a way for Pillsbury to celebrate their 80th birthday.
-The contest was officially called the Grand National Recipe and Baking Contest, but the media seized on the name, Bake-Off.
-It fit so well that Pillsbury adopted the name for later contests.
+The Bake-Off contest was originally developed as a way for Pillsbury to celebrate their 80th birthday.
+The contest was officially called the Grand National Recipe and Baking Contest, but the media seized on the name "Bake-Off."
+It fit so well that Pillsbury adopted the media's name for later contests.

 The very first prize winner was Theodora Smafield, who submitted her recipe for No-Knead Water-Rising Twists in 1946.
 Theodora took home $50,000 for her win.

 You might not realize it, but the Pillsbury Bake-Off Contest has probably had an effect on you, even if you've never entered.
 For example, if you have a Bundt pan in your kitchen or you've enjoyed any of the popular cakes that use them, you can thank the iconic contest.